Introduction to Oracle Rest Data Services (ORDS) – A Beginner’s Guide

 One of ORDS’s coolest features?
 AutoREST!

-Want to expose a table, view, or procedure as an API?
-With AutoREST, you can automatically generate RESTful endpoints for your database objects without writing additional code.
+Want to expose a table an API?
+With AutoREST, you can automatically generate RESTful endpoints for your table without writing additional code.
 In just a few clicks, you’ve got a REST API up and running.
 Perfect for prototyping or quickly getting data out of your database.

 Not Just for Oracle: MySQL, MongoDB, and Beyond 🌐